DKvka/gopkg/splitfile/README.md

 	if err != nil {
 		log.Fatal(err)
 	}

-	results := make(chan resultType)
+	// resultType can be anything you need to get back from the file results := make(chan resultType)
 	for _, part := range parts {
 		go processPart(filePath, part.Offset(), part.Size(), results)